If you want to build the best budget possible you need to check out these sinking funds categories

-Sinking funds are basically a way to prepay for the things that you need/want.
+A sinking fund account is basically a way to prepay for the things that you need/want, a mini savings account so to say.
 You are planning ahead, which is one of the key budgeting skills that you need to succeed with your personal finances!

-For example, you know that you’re going to buy Easter baskets & candy for your kiddos.
-You can use money from your regular weekly grocery budget, but you know it’s pretty tight already.
-Or you can save $5 every month for it and set it aside.
+For example, a planned expense could be Easter baskets & candy for your kiddos.
+You can use money from your regular monthly budget, but you know it’s pretty tight already, and you don’t want to put it on a credit card.
+Or you can save $10 every month for it (starting in January) and set it aside.

-Hmmm…. setting aside $5 a month sounds doable, so you set up an Easter sinking fun.
+Hmmm…. setting aside $10 a month sounds doable, so you set up an Easter sinking fund.
 Easy peasy lemon squeezy!

 Why do people use sinking funds?

-Effectively using sinking funds keep you out of debt; that’s the main reason people use them, and it’s a dang good reason!
+Effectively using sinking funds keeps you out of debt because you don’t need to put a purchase on your credit card (and potentially rack up high interest rate debt); that’s the main reason people use them, and it’s a dang good reason!
 You know that you will need new tires for your car at some point, and then again in a few years.
-There’s no reason you should go into debt just because you didn’t plan ahead.
+There’s no reason you should go into debt just because you didn’t map out your planned expenses.
 That’s silly!

 Don’t be silly!

 Sinking funds also give you something to look forward to!
 Hello Bora Bora vacation!
 Yes, it may take you years to save, but each and every month you put $50 into that savings account it gets closer and closer!
 You are moving forward on your dreams & goals, and that feeling is hard to beat!